 In order to be considered for this position the applicant must have met or will have met all the required qualifications prior to the start date of employment.

-High school diploma or an equivalent combination of education and experience is necessary.
+High School diploma or equivalent combination of education and experience.

-A minimum of 1 year of phlebotomy experience is required for the Specialist level.
+A minimum of one (1) year phlebotomy experience is required for phlebotomist specialist classification.

 Demonstrated experience working in a team environment.